Repost, Originally posted 7 March, 2016

 From beginning to end, the artist immerses the listener in a cinematic, emotional, sample-based, downtempo narrative, filled with thumping bass lines, scratchy turntablism, organic instrumentation, and fresh beats.
 The story is book-ended and punctuated by tracks highlighting spoken commentaries on story-telling, life, society, technology, and art.
 In between, you’ll find tracks like “God Moves”.

 “God Moves” is the first mostly-musical track on the album, and I feel like it sets the bar high.
-In a sentence, it is immediately and entirely energetic, but not exhausting, and employs a wide array of components, both electronic and acoustic.
+It is immediately and entirely energetic, but not exhausting, and employs a wide array of components, both electronic and acoustic.
 Guitar, shakers, tight drums, wild vinyl scratching, a heavy bass line, the soulful sample “God moves…on the earth.”
-All of it comes together to cast an overwhelmingly funky shadow over the rest of the album.
+All of it comes together to raise the bar high for the rest of the album.

 In this reviewer’s opinion, Monomyth: Separation rises to its own challenge.